wetryingtodorock/getblock-docs/en/rpc-service/eth/json-rpc/eth_eth_getBlockByNumber.md

 ---
-title: eth:eth_getBlockByNumber \[POST\]
+title: eth:eth_getBlockByNumber - Ethereum
-description: Returns information about a block by block number.
+description: Example code for the eth:eth_getBlockByNumber json-rpc method. Сomplete guide on how to use eth:eth_getBlockByNumber json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters